 In conjunction with Arianna Huffington, Lawrence Bender, and Ariel Emanuel, David in 2003 co-founded Americans for Fuel-Efficient Cars (AFEC), a nonprofit group advocating a reduction in U.S. dependency on foreign oil.
 One AFEC initiative, the Detroit Project, ran television advertisements accusing gas-guzzling SUV owners of supporting terrorism by spending so much money on fuel imported from the Middle East.
 These ads featured Americans saying things like “I gassed Kurds,” “I helped blow up a nightclub,” and “I helped hijack an airplane,” and then declaring in unison: “We did it all by driving to work in our SUVs.”
 “These cars [SUVs] should just have [the word] ‘pig’ spray-painted on them,” said David, who has admitted to occasionally “yelling at people on the highway” for driving fuel-inefficient vehicles.

-While impugning American consumers who purchase SUVs, David staunchly defends her own right to acquire the high-priced material possessions of her choice, not least her Tudor mansion in the Pacific Palisades and her luxury home in Martha’s Vineyard.
-“My philosophy about this stuff is, it’s not all-or-nothing,” says David.
+While impugning American consumers who purchase SUVs, David staunchly defends her own right to acquire high-priced material possessions with enormous carbon footprints, not least her Tudor mansion in the Pacific Palisades and her luxury home in Martha’s Vineyard.
+“My philosophy about this stuff is, it’s not all-or-nothing,” said David in a June 2004 interview with Grist.com.
 “A lot of people have that attitude: ‘So you drive a fuel-efficient car, what about your giant house?
 What about this, what about that?’ … I’m not looking for perfection in any of this.
 We’re an imperfect people.”
 It is also notable that David, who dislikes traveling on commercial airlines, often flies in private Gulfstream jets that consume hundreds of gallons of fuel per hour.
-In a November 2006 interview, she acknowledged: “Yes, I take a private plane on holiday a couple of times a year, and I feel horribly guilty about it.
+In a November 2006 interview with The Guardian, she acknowledged: “Yes, I take a private plane on holiday a couple of times a year, and I feel horribly guilty about it.
 I probably shouldn’t do it.
 But the truth is, I’m not perfect.
 This is not about perfection.
 I don’t expect anybody else to be perfect either.”

 In December 2003 David presided over a “Meeting to Change the Leadership in America,” convened by America Coming Together and The Media Fund to devise strategies aimed at thwarting George W. Bush’s re-election bid.
 In the 2004 presidential race, David enthusiastically endorsed John Kerry, calling him a “great environmentalist.”